philvasseur/Yale-Grill/README.md

 # YaleGrill

-YaleGrill is an iOS applicagtion that stream lines the grill ordering process at Yale Dining Halls.
+YaleGrill is an iOS applicagtion that streamlines the grill ordering process at Yale Dining Halls.

 Only usable by those with a valid Yale email address.